Capability Controllers (new capability system)

 Example Overview

-In order to showcase the new Capability Controllers system, let’s create at an example contract so we can compare how you would create, manage, and get the old vs. new capabilities side by side.
+In order to showcase the new Capability Controllers system, let’s create an example contract so we can compare how you would create, manage, and get the old vs. new capabilities side by side.
+We will have to define 2 different contracts - one in old Cadence, and one using Cadence 1.0 to properly show examples.

 cadence